socialvibe/truex-android-integrations/DOCS.md

 This method will be called by the app code in order to initialize the `TruexAdRenderer`.
 The renderer will parse out the `adParameters` and `slotType` passed to it and make a request to the true\[X\] ad server to see what ads are available.

-You may instantiate `TruexAdRenderer` early (a few seconds before the next pod even starts) in order to give it extra time to make the ad request.
+You may initialize `TruexAdRenderer` early (a few seconds before the next pod even starts) in order to give it extra time to make the ad request.
 The renderer will output an `AD_FETCH_COMPLETED` event at completion of this ad request.
 This event can be used to facilitate the implementation of a timeout or loading indicator, and when to make the call to `start`.

 The parameters for this method call are: